 Chimp Island

-Meet Chippie, Gill and Peter
+Meet Chippie, Gill, Peter, Karolina and Karsa

 Can you spot them?

-If they’e feeling sociable, you can view our chimps from the platform on the riverbank.
+If they’re feeling sociable, you can view our chimps from the platform on the riverbank.
 You might spot some typical chimp behaviours, such as grooming, hunting for food or talking to each other with a series of lip smacks, teeth chattering, grunts or screeches.

 Why do the chimps live on the island?